MalTheLegend104/WallOS/README.md

 ## Building

+### Docker

 In `/scripts/`, there exist commands for setting up the dev environment for the project.
 Windows commands are the `*.bat` files, while the `*.sh` and files without extentions are for linux (potentially MacOS as well, this is untested).

 > You must have docker already installed.
 On windows, I highly recommend installing qemu.

 To build, simply run the script to build for the desired architecture. `build64` and `build.bat` both build for `x86_64`.
 Running `qemu` or `qemu.bat` both result in `x86_64` being built and ran in a vm.

 > Other platforms have names according to their architecture.
 For example `build64` builds for x86_64, `buildarm64` builds for Aarch64, etc.

+### Native

+In `/dockerless/`, there exist commands for setting up the dev environment for the project.
+Simply run `dockerless-setup.sh`, and follow the prompts.

+> In order to fully setup the environment you **WILL** have to build GCC and Binutils.
+(Grab a coffee and check your emails, it's going to take a while.)

+All the other commands are identical to the docker versions, `clean` cleans the build dirs, `build` builds for all architectures, etc.

+### WSL

+Windows Subsystem for Linux is a fully fledged linux enviroment, meaning everything under [native](#Native) applies here.

+> The only exception is that a lot of the time Windows and the WSL version of QEMU don't get along.
+Because of this, the WSL `qemu` script defaults to using the Window's executable QEMU.
+If for some reason QEMU is not installed on Windows, or you simply want to run the linux version, run the `qemu` script with the `--native` command.

-### Building results in the `*.iso` file, and associated binary file being put in `/dist/<platform architecture>/`.
+##### Building results in a `*.iso` file, and an associated binary file being put in `/dist/<platform architecture>/`.
 This iso CAN be deployed to actual systems.